Kaczmar468/GraphEditor/README.md

 <b>Description</b>

 Program can be used to visualize and edit undirected graphs.
-User can create and edit them using available tools like "Add vertex", "Add path", "Remove vertex", "Remove path" or "Move".
+User can create and edit them using available tools like "Add vertex", "Add path", "Remove vertex", "Remove edge" or "Move".
 One can also export/import graphs from files.
 GraphEditor supports undirected graph in DIMACS without edge weights nor colors.
 Program can also visualize algorithms like: BFS, DFS and calculate the number of connected components.
-User can also set the color of vertices, path and background.
+User can also set the color of vertices, edges and background.

+"Icons made by Pixel perfect from www.flaticon.com" "Icons made by Freepik from www.flaticon.com"

+Example graphs are mostly downloaded from http://pallini.di.uniroma1.it/Graphs.html.

 <b>About DIMACS format</b>
 An input file contains all the information about an undirected graph.